Iryna Kravchenko Iryna KravchenkoChief Editor

 4. You need tech capabilities that can be easily integrated with other software systems.

-5. You are looking for the most gradual learning curve so that the finished solution is easy-to-use for employees or customers.
+5. You are looking for the most gradual learning curve so that the finished solution is easy to use for employees or customers.

 6. Your business features the use and work with highly personalized data.